ashejim/C964/_sources/task2_doc/task2_doc_finish.md

 - No references are required.
 - All sources on the reference page must have a matching in-text citation, e.g., (Author, year)
-- To cite sources used for code, you should include the referfences as code comments within the source code.
+- To cite sources used for code, you should include the references as code comments within the source code.